 A guide to find Sydney accommodation

-Sydney consistently ranks as one of the world’s most expensive cities for hotel accommodation.
-The price of a hotel room will surge in December and January due to high inflow of tourist arrivals.
+Sydney consistently ranks as one of the world’s most expensive cities for hotel accommodations.
+The price of a hotel room will surge in December and January due to the high inflow of tourist arrivals.
 However, due to new accommodation options such as Airbnb, you can find a bargain in downtown.
-Keep in mind, however, that booking a cheap hotel on the edge of the Sydney city will be counterproductive if you must pay for taxis, which are expensive if you visit tourist sites in the city center.
-There are many hotel price comparison sites such as Kayak, hotels.com, and booking.com offers last-minute deals.
-Why not try a booking.com referral discount code to save some?
+Keep in mind, however, that booking a cheap hotel on the edge of Sydney city will be counterproductive if you must pay for taxis, which are expensive if you visit tourist sites in the city center.
+There are many hotel price comparisons sites such as Kayak, hotels com, and booking com offers last-minute deals.
+Why not try a booking com referral discount code to save some?

 Places to visit and things to do in Sydney

 Sydney is one of the world’s most visited cities, and with good reason: it’s home to so many iconic attractions.
 Starting from a visit to Sydney Opera house, climbing the Harbour Bridge, the countryside of Kangaroo Valley, a sightseeing tour to Blue Mountains, wine tasting tour to Hunter Valley, an adventure at Port Stephens, an Aboriginal experience, and many more to do.